Chi Cheng Ip

 As my dream is to work in the publishing industry, I have been practising my writing skills by composing some poems and short stories as well.
 With these experiences in hand, I am doing my best to accomplish my goals and, hopefully, inspire more people and keep being inspired in the future.
 The foundation year is really a good opportunity for us to learn.
 Explore different opportunities and you will be amazed by how far you can actually go!

-Completed the International Foundation Year and went on to study Aeronautical and Aerospace Engineering at the University of Leeds
+Completed the International Foundation Year and went on to study environmental science at the University of Leeds